mj1306/Pneumonia_Detection_CNN/README.md

 # Pneumonia Detection Using CNNs

 This project utilizes **transfer learning** with pre-trained models (**VGG16** and **ResNet50**) to classify whether a patient has pneumonia from X-ray images.
-The objective is to determine which architecture yields better performance in detecting and classifying fractures.
+The objective is to determine which architecture yields better performance in detecting and classifying chest X-ray images.

 ## Project Overview